 - Emotional awaremess/development

-The guidance curriculum will be incorporated in several ways throughout the year including classroom guidance and small group enrichment as well as additional counseling services.
+The school counseling curriculum will be incorporated in several ways throughout the year including CASE Lessons, small group enrichment, as well as additional counseling services.

 We will be meeting with each classroom throughout the school year for school counseling lessions.
 Lessons will be taught every other week and are 30 minutes for grades K-2 and 45 minutes for grades 3-5.
 These lessons will include character education, study skills, test-taking skills, conflict resolution, friendship, making and keeping friends, team building, problem solving, and careers while linking to the Leader in Me curriculum.